- Todo

 jSEDI

-[Journal of Studies of the Earth’s Deep Interior]
+[Journal of Studies of Earth’s Deep Interior]

 jSEDI

-Journal of Studies of the Earth’s Deep Interior
+Journal of Studies of Earth’s Deep Interior

-Fundada em 2025, journal of Studies of the Earth’s Deep Interior é uma revista multidisciplinar dedicada à publicação de investigação original em língua inglesa no domínio das geociências e, mais especificamente, da Terra profunda.
+Fundada em 2025, journal of Studies of Earth’s Deep Interior é uma revista multidisciplinar dedicada à publicação de investigação original em língua inglesa no domínio das geociências e, mais especificamente, da Terra profunda.
 Editada pelas ENS Éditions, a revista é publicada anualmente, sendo os artigos publicados à medida que são recebidos.

 - Diretor de publicação: Emmanuel Trizac